beatrizralves/beatrizralves.github.io/README.md

 ### Beatriz Alves's Porfolio

-This project was done in `React with Typescript`.
+This project was done in `React with Typescript` and `bootstrap` for styling.

 The database of this project is in `SQlite`.
 To use it in `React`, was installed the `sql.js` library.
 In order to use that library in this project was also necessary to use `craco`, a configuration layer for `create-react-app`.